Souvikdas040/contact-form/README.md

 Overview
 --------
 This project aims to create a modern and responsive contact page using HTML, CSS, JavaScript, and PHP.
-The contact form allows users to submit inquiries, and the form submissions will be forwarded to my email address.
+The contact form allows users to submit inquiries, and the form submissions will be forwarded to your email address.

 ![L_view](https://github.com/Souvikdas040/contact-form/assets/106548388/956c0d81-c6d6-4609-849e-83fbe7617ba4)
 ======Laptop View======